Act / Act of Parliament

 committee of the whole House

-A committee that includes all members of Parliament.
-The House “resolves itself into committee” to consider certain business in detail.
-In the case of bills, this “Committee stage” happens after their second reading, and during this stage members may propose amendments to the text of bills.
-Some rules of debate in a committee of the whole House differ from those in the House itself—for example, a member may speak more than once in a debate.
+A committee, presided over by a chairperson, that includes all members.
+The committee of the whole House considers certain business in detail.
+In the case of bills, this committee stage happens after their second reading, and during this stage any member may propose amendments to a bill.
+Unlike first, second, and third reading debates a member may speak more than once. (see also Chairperson (committee of the whole House))

 A vote on a motion that determines whether the Government has the confidence of the House.
-A vote of confidence most often arises from the Address in Reply, the debate on the Prime Minister’s statement, an Appropriation Bill, or an Imprest Supply Bill.
+Confidence votes usually arise from the Address in Reply, an Appropriation Bill, or an Imprest Supply Bill.

-A personal vote made by all members of Parliament according to their own conscience rather than along party lines, such as a vote on a bill amending liquor licensing laws or gambling laws.
+A personal, or free, vote made by all members according to their own conscience rather than along party lines, such as a vote on a bill amending liquor licensing laws or gambling laws.

-A discussion on a bill or a motion before the House of Representatives.
+A discussion on a bill or a motion before the House.

 The process by which electors vote for members of Parliament.